redhat-developer/vscode-quarkus/README.md

 The following settings are supported:

+* `quarkus.tools.alwaysShowWelcomePage` : Determines whether to show the welcome page on extension startup.
 * `quarkus.tools.debug.terminateProcessOnExit` : Determines whether to terminate the quarkus:dev task after closing the debug session.
+* `quarkus.tools.formatting.surroundEqualsWithSpaces` : Insert spaces around the equals sign when formatting the application.properties file.
+Default is `false`.
 * `quarkus.tools.trace.server` : Trace the communication between VS Code and the Quarkus Language Server in the Output view.
 * `quarkus.tools.symbols.showAsTree` : Show Quarkus properties as tree (Outline).
 Default is `true`.
 * `quarkus.tools.validation.enabled` : Enables Quarkus validation.
 Default is `true`.